FOSSEE/st-scripts/testing_and_debugging/script.rst

 {{{ Pause for some time and then continue }}}

 ..
-R7

-Let us include code for testing in our  gcd.py file Add the remaining lines of code to the file.

-..
 R8

-Save the file as gcd.py in /home/fossee/ path

-..
-L8

-{{{ Save the file as gcd.py }}}
+Let us include code for testing in our file gcd.py and add the remaining lines of code to the file.

 ..
 R9

 Let us now run the script and test our code